Mohsnmonji/Political-Terror_Dashboard/README.md

 Users can download the codebook from this repository or from the [Political Terror Scale website](http://www.politicalterrorscale.org/).
 ### Calculation of Average PTS

-The average Political Terror Score (PTS) for each country-year is calculated using the following methodology:
+The average Political Terror Score (PTS) for each country-year is calculated using the following method:

 ```r
 # Calculate the average PTS score dynamically based on available values